SummerA0318/cse15l-lab-reports/Lab Report 1.md

 First I create a WhereAmI.java file, save it and run it on my local computer then use scp command to copy it onto my remote computer.
 Then I login to my remote account and save and run the WhereAmI file.
 I found that the os.name, username, user home and user directory of local computer and remote computer are all different which shows that I am really on two different computers with two different accounts.
 It seems that getProperty is a built-in function that can get some basic information for the computer and account.

-The process takes me 1 minute 40 seconds.
+The process of changing the WhereAmI file and then run it in remote computer takes me 1 minute 40 seconds.
 If I do it 100 times, I would spend about 2 hours and a half.

 ![image](https://user-images.githubusercontent.com/114268165/193388640-81748461-a1ad-4a74-bad3-7cc54b47eaa0.jpg)
 ![image](https://user-images.githubusercontent.com/114268165/193388860-3d70d416-2816-435c-b42c-0fda7b33d4f0.jpg)